-There are people who like cooking and those who don’t.
+There are people who like cooking and others who don’t.
 I belong to the latter group.
 It’s not that I really hate cooking; it’s just that it interferes with more interesting activities.
 But since cooking is a prerequisite to eating it needs to be done.

 Cooking itself wouldn’t be so bad if that was all it took.
 But it comes with making a mess which then needs to be cleaned up.
-I often felt that I spent an hour cooking and a further hour cleaning up for a meal that took half an hour to consume.
+I often felt that I spent an hour cooking and a further hour cleaning up for a meal that took less than half an hour to consume.
 As my blogging friend Jacquie would say “Where’s the Justice?”

 My Top Three “Dislike” Cooking Dishes: